ryangray/quickfont/README.md

   utilities that can convert a basic program to do so.
 It just loads the MC below the font.
 I may just always do that and avoid the REM line storage.
 - Detect loaded bytes name and show in title bar
 - Add ability to edit UDGs, toggle with shift+0.
-No separate save/load yet.
+Separate save/load names.
 - Add MC routine to copy UDGs to/from user font area, swapping bytes.
 - Add ability to type UDGs in test mode (shift+9)
 - Add shift bits up/down/left/right (shift+A/Z/K/L) (BASIC code)